2023 Summer Camp registration now open!

 1. Submit registration, fees, a recent photo of your camper, and a copy of the front and back of your camper's insurance card.

 2. Write some letters to your camper (optional, but highly recommended).
-You can mail these in over the course of the week, or save on postage by dropping them off with our staff at check-in.
+You can mail these in during camp, or save on postage by dropping them off with our staff at check-in.
 (In your letters, please do not tell your camper that you miss them, but rather, emphasize how proud you are of them.)

 3. Pack for camp using the packing lists below.
 We do not require campers to bring anything beyond common household items, but please review the list well in advance to make sure you have everything needed.